 Keeping dolphins in captivity, even in large marine parks, remains controversial.
 Instead of searching for pet dolphin for sale, consider ethical interactions like adopt a dolphin Seaworld or track a dolphin programs to support their conservation.

-Their need for constant companionship and socialization makes them unsuitable for isolation.
+Their need for constant companionship and socialisation makes them unsuitable for isolation.
 This characteristic is also present in a spider monkey as a pet, which thrives in groups and requires stimulation.

 My Thought